parinfer/parinfer.js/lib/README.md

 - `options` is an object with the following properties:
   - `cursorLine` - zero-based line number of the cursor
   - `cursorX` - zero-based x-position of the cursor
+  - `cursorDx` - amount that the cursor moved horizontally if something was inserted or deleted
+    - only used by Paren Mode for preserving relative indentation of subsequent lines

 Returns an object with the following properties: